bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 }
 ```

-In Bevy 0.13, we're using a more robust way to name render nodes and render graphs with the help of Rust's type system and Bevy's label system.
+In Bevy 0.13, we're using a more robust way to name render nodes and render graphs with the help of the type-safe label pattern already used by `bevy_ecs`.

 ```rust
 // After 0.13